meshtastic/firmware/docs/software/plugins/StoreForwardPlugin.md

 # General Operation for UC1 - automagically forward packets to a client that may have missed packets

 On every handled packet
-* Record the sender from and the time we heard from that sender.
+* Record the sender from and the time we heard from that sender into senderRecord.

 On every handled packet